 And five minutes later, Jael stirred and said, wearily, "Well, now that you've made a martyr for the cause, what next?"
-Mallow stopped playing with the ash tray and looked up, "That's not the Sutt I used to know.
+Mallow stopped playing with the ash tray and looked up.
+"That's not the Sutt I used to know.
 He's a blood-blind bull.
 Galaxy, he hates me."
 "All the more dangerous then."
 "More dangerous?
 Nonsense!
-He's lost all power of judgement."
-Jael said grimly, "You're overconfident, Mallow.
-You're ignoring the possibility of a popular rebellion."
-Mallow looked up, grim in his turn, "Once and for all, Jael, there is no possibility of a popular rebellion."
+He's lost all power of judgment."
+Jael said grimly, "You're overconfident, Mallow.You're ignoring the possibility of a popular rebellion."
+Mallow looked up, grim in his turn.
+"Once and for all, Jael, there is no possibility of a popular rebellion."
 "You're sure of yourself!"
 "I'm sure of the Seldon crisis and the historical validity of their solutions, externally and internally.
-There are some things I didn't tell Suit right now.
-He tried to control the Foundation itself by religious forces as he controlled the outer worlds, and he failed, -which is the surest sign that in the Seldon scheme, religion is played out.
+There are some things I didn't tell Sutt right now.
+He tried to control the Foundation itself by religious forces as he controlled the outer worlds, and he failed,-which is the surest sign that in the Seldon scheme, religion is played out.
 "Economic control worked differently.
 And to paraphrase that famous Salvor Hardin quotation of yours, it's a poor nuclear blaster that won't point both ways.
 If Korell prospered with our trade, so did we.
 If Korellian factories fail without our trade; and if the prosperity of the outer worlds vanishes with commercial isolation; so will our factories fail and our prosperity vanish.
-"And there isn't a factory, not a trading center. not a shipping line that isn't under my control; that I couldn't squeeze to nothing if Sutt attempts revolutionary propaganda.
+"And there isn't a factory, not a trading center, not a shipping line that isn't under my control; that I couldn't squeeze to nothing if Sutt attempts revolutionary propaganda.
 Where his propaganda succeeds, or even looks as though it might succeed, I will make certain that prosperity dies.
 Where it fails, prosperity will continue, because my factories will remain fully staffed.
 "So by the same reasoning which makes me sure that the Korellians will revolt in favor of prosperity, I am sure we will not revolt against it.
 The game will be played out to its end."
 "So then," said Jael, "you're establishing a plutocracy.
 You're making us a land of traders and merchant princes.
 Then what of the future?"
 Mallow lifted his gloomy face, and exclaimed fiercely, "What business of mine is the future?
 No doubt Seldon has foreseen it and prepared against it.
 There will be other crises in the time to come when money power has become as dead a force as religion is now.
 Let my successors solve those new problems, as I have solved the one of today."
-KORELL-...And so after three years of a war which was certainly the most unfought war on record, the Republic of Korell surrendered unconditionally, and Hober Mallow took his place next to Hari Seldon and Salvor Hardin in the hearts of the people of the Foundation.
-ENCYCLOPEDIA GALACTICA ABOUT THE AUTHOR Isaac Asimov was born in the Soviet Union to his great surprise.
-He moved quickly to correct the situation.
-When his parents emigrated to the United States, Isaac (three years old at the time) stowed away in their baggage.
-He has been an American citizen since the age of eight.
-Brought up in Brooklyn, and educated in its public schools, he eventually found his way to Columbia University and, over the protests of the school administration, managed to annex a series of degrees in chemistry, up to and including a Ph.D.
-He then infiltrated Boston University and climbed the academic ladder, ignoring all cries of outrage, until he found himself Professor of Biochemistry.
-Meanwhile, at the age of nine, he found the love of his life (in the inanimate sense) when he discovered his first science-fiction magazine.
-By the time he was eleven, he began to write stories, and at eighteen, he actually worked up the nerve to submit one.
-It was rejected.
-After four long months of tribulation and suffering, he sold his first story and, thereafter, he never looked back.
-In 1941, when he was twenty-one years old, he wrote the classic short story "Nightfall" and his future was assured.
-Shortly before that he had begun writing his robot stories, and shortly after that he had begun his Foundation series.
-What was left except quantity?
-At the present time, he has published over 260 books, distributed through every major division of the Dewey system of library classification, and shows no signs of slowing up.
-He remains as youthful, as lively, and as lovable as ever, and grows more handsome with each year.
-You can be sure that this is so since he has written this little essay himself and his devotion to absolute objectivity is notorious.
-He is married to Janet Jeppson, psychiatrist and writer, has two children by a previous marriage, and lives in New York City.
+KORELL-...
+And so after three years of a war which was certainly the most unfought war on record, the Republic of Korell surrendered unconditionally, and Hober Mallow took his place next to Hari Seldon and Salvor Hardin in the hearts of the people of the Foundation.
+ENCYCLOPEDIA GALACTICA ABOUT THE AUTHOR ISAAC ASIMOV began his Foundation Series at the age of twenty-one, not realizing that it would one day be considered a cornerstone of science fiction.
+During his legendary career, Asimov penned over 470 books on subjects ranging from science to Shakespeare to history, though he was most loved for his award-winning science fiction sagas, which include the Robot, Empire, and Foundation series.
+Named a Grand Master of Science Fiction by the Science Fiction Writers of America, Asimov entertained and educated readers of all ages for close to five decades.
+He died, at the age of seventy-two, in April 1992.